 Although some Members have questioned the benefits and administration of the Nunn-Lugar Cooperative Threat Reduction (CTR) Program, Congress has consistently supported the central objectives of the program, allocating \$400 million each year in FY1993, 1994, and 1995 and an additional \$300 million in FY1996.
 In FY1997, the Senate passed a new amendment sponsored by Senators Nunn, Lugar and Domenici that added \$94 million to DOD and DOE budgets to expand U.S. efforts to contain and control nuclear, chemical and biological weapons in the former Soviet Union.
-These funds were included in the House-Senate Conference Report, which provided \$364.9 million to DOD for CTR, in addition to the funds for DOE, in the FY1997 Defense Authorization Act (P.L.
+With these funds Congress provided \$364.9 million to DOD for CTR, in addition to the funds for DOE, in the FY1997 Defense Authorization Act (P.L.
 104-201).
 Congress also approved \$382.2 million for CTR in FY1998 (P.L.
 105-85, H.Rept.
-105-340), and \$440.4 million in FY1999 (P.L.
+105-340), \$440.4 million in FY1999 (P.L.
 105-261, H.Rept.
-105-736).
-In FY1999, the House sought to eliminate funding for chemical weapons destruction, but the Senate restored the funding and prevailed in conference.

-The Clinton Administration requested \$475.5 million for CTR in FY2000.
-The Senate (S. 1059) approved the full request, but expressed concerns about Russia's financial commitment and about other areas of Russia's nuclear weapons programs.
-The House approved \$444.1 million for CTR and again eliminated funding for the construction of a chemical weapons destruction facility.
-The Conference Committee (H.Rept 106-301) approved the Administration's request of \$475.5 million, but it also approved House position precluding funding for the construction of a chemical weapons destruction facility.
+105-736), and \$475 million in FY2000.
+However, in FY2000, Congress denied funding for the construction of a chemical weapons destruction facility in Russia.

 The Clinton Administration requested \$458.4 million for CTR in FY2001.
-The Senate Armed Services Committee again approved the full amount, but limited the use of funds for the construction of the chemical weapons destruction facility.
-The House again eliminated funding for the conference Report (H.Rept.
+The Senate Armed Services Committee approved the full amount, but limited the use of funds for the construction of the chemical weapons destruction facility.
+The House eliminated funding for the chemical weapons destruction facility and provided only \$433.4 million.
+The House prevailed and the Conference Report (H.Rept.
 106-945) authorized the appropriation of only \$433.4 million for CTR and precluded any expenditures on the construction of a chemical weapons destruction facility in Russia.
 It expressed the sense of Congress that the international community should do more to help Russia eliminate its chemical weapons.

 The Bush Administration requested \$403 million for CTR programs in FY2002, a reduction of \$40 million from the amount authorized in FY2001.
 This reduction results primarily from the absence of funding for the Mayak plutonium storage facility.
 The Administration has stated that Russia did not need additional assistance with this project.
 The Administration did, however, requested \$50 million to resume construction at the chemical weapons destruction facility in Russia.
 Congress had denied funding for this project in FY2000 and FY2001, but it approved the request for FY2002, along with its approval of the full request for \$403 million.

 The Bush Administration has requested \$416.7 million for CTR for FY2003.
 Within this budget, funding for Strategic Offensive Arms Elimination would decline, from \$133.4 million to \$70.5 million in Russia and from \$50 million to \$6.5 million in Ukraine.
 These declines occur because much of the agreed work has been completed now that START I implementation is complete.
-At the same time, the Administration has proposed an increase in funding for the chemical weapons destruction facility in Russia from

-\$50 million in FY2002 to \$133.6 million in FY2003.
+At the same time, the Administration has proposed an increase in funding for the chemical weapons destruction facility in Russia from \$50 million in FY2002 to \$133.6 million in FY2003.
 The new budget also increases funding for biological weapons nonproliferation programs.
+The House and Senate Armed Services Committees, and the full House, approved that amount, although the House reduced funding for the chemical weapons destruction facility to \$50 million.
+The House Armed Services Committee has argued that this program cannot absorb such a large increase in funding in one year and, because Russia does not yet appear committed to the elimination of its chemical weapons, the United States should not accelerate its efforts.